 Press adviser Therese Bergwitz-Larsen with the Norwegian Directorate of Immigration (UDI) can’t go into details about particular reasons for asylum seekers coming to Norway.

 Unfortunately, we can’t say anything in general on the background for reasons to apply for asylum, since the number [from Russia] is so small, Bergwitz-Larsen tells the Barents Observer.

-Statistics from UDI show that 15 persons came from Russia the first three months this year.
-In 2017, 58 Russian asylum seekers came to Norway.
+Statistics from UDI show that 15 persons came from Russia the Hello guest!
+Please register or sign in (it's free) to view the hidden content. this year.
+In Hello guest!
+Please register or sign in (it's free) to view the hidden content. , 58 Russian asylum seekers came to Norway.

 In Russia, the number of Jehovah’s Witnesses are estimated to about 175,000.
 That be, before the organization was declared extremist.
 Viewed with skepticism for denying military service, voting and refusal to take blood, the members are seen as both a threat to themselves, their children and public safety.

 Also during Soviet times, the Witnesses were persecuted.

 Human Right Watch recently called on Russian authorities to drop charges against Danish citizen Dennis Christensen adherent for practicing his faith.
 Christensen has been in pretrial custody for 11 months in the town of Orel.
 Hello guest!
 Please register or sign in (it's free) to view the hidden content. argues that Russia is a member of Council of Europe and a party to the European Convention on Human Rights, and therefore is obligated to protect the rights to freedom of religion and association.